Illustration of a person working behind a laptop and 5 clocks indicating either "work" or "rest" times. © Recipes for Wellbeing

 🥣 Ingredients: 1 timer or alarm clock

-🤓 Wholebeing Domains: Accomplishment, Awareness, Digital Consciousness, Meaning, Rest
+🤓 Wholebeing Domains: Accomplishments, Awareness, Digital Consciousness, Meaning, Rest

 💪 Wholebeing Skills: Digital boundaries, Flow, Focus, Pausing, Planning, Time management